baardkrk/bardnotes/content/posts/my-first-post.md

 Also, I forked the m10c theme, because just adding the submodule apparently wasn't enough for github.
 Hope this works..
 And later, we'll have to check out if we can activate KaTeX!

+In addition, we'll test out the other markdown features, such as [quotes][1]:

+> There are three great virtues of a programmer; Laziness, Impatience and Hubris
+> *-- Larry Wall, original author of Perl*

+Numbered Lists:

+1. **Laziness**
+   The quality that makes you go to great effort to reduce overall energy expenditure.
+It makes you write labor-saving programs that other people eill find useful and document what you wrote so you don't have to answer so many questions about it.

+2. **Impatience**
+   The anger you feel when the computer is being lazy.
+This makes you write programs that don't just react to your needs, but actually anticipate them.
+Or at least pretend to.

+3. **Hubris**
+   The quality that makes you write (and maintain) programs that other people won't say bad things about.

 -----------------------------------------------------------------------------

 ### Hugo usage